Swraj Paul, Baron Paul: Public role and philanthropy

-Lord Paul has held many public positions.
+Lord Paul held many public positions.
 In 2006, as part of his parliamentary work, he made a declaration of interest; he was involved with more than a dozen organisations outside his family business and foundation.
 This foundation, named in memory of his daughter, channels profits from Caparo India into charitable endeavours.
-For example, Paul is an honorary patron of the Zoological Society of London and has funded major projects at the Regent's Park site, including the Ambika Paul children's zoo.
+For example, Paul was an honorary patron of the Zoological Society of London and funded major projects at the Regent's Park site, including the Ambika Paul children's zoo.

-In 2020 $5 million was donated to the Massachusetts Institute of Technology for "The Swraj Paul Theatre" at the Kresge Auditorium.
+In 2020, $5 million was donated to the Massachusetts Institute of Technology for "The Swraj Paul Theatre" at the Kresge Auditorium.

 Education

 The Foundation has established the Ambika Paul School of Technology in Jalandhar, India.

-Lord Paul held the Pro-Chancellorship of Thames Valley University in 1997, and Chancellorship in 1998.
+Lord Paul held the Pro-Chancellorship of Thames Valley University from 1997 to 2000, and the Chancellorship from 2000 to 2001.

-He has been the Chancellor of the University of Wolverhampton since 1998.
+He was the Chancellor of the University of Wolverhampton from 1998 until his death in 2025.
 In 2010 the student union centre was renamed "The Ambika Paul Student Union Centre", following his donation towards its refurbishment.
 In 2015 he gave, through his family foundation, £1 million, the largest single donation in the university's history.

-Lord Paul was Chancellor of University of Westminster, from 2006 to 2014; his foundation donated £300,000. to establish the Ambika P3 event and exhibition space.
+Lord Paul was Chancellor of University of Westminster, from 2006 to 2014; his foundation donated £300,000 to establish the Ambika P3 event and exhibition space.

 He sat on MIT's Mechanical Engineering Visiting Committee between 1998 and 2001, when he established the Ambika Paul Mezzanine and Study Space, and the Swraj Paul Scholarship fund for undergraduate and graduate students.

-Lord Paul is a member of the President's Cabinet for Chapman University in Orange, California.
+Lord Paul was a member of the President's Cabinet for Chapman University in Orange, California.

 International relations

-Lord Paul has taken an interest in international relations.
-He was appointed by the government to act as an ambassador for British business from 1998 –2010.
+Lord Paul took an interest in international relations.
+He was appointed by the government to act as an ambassador for British business from 1998–2010.
 He was a member of the Foreign Policy Centre Advisory Council.
 He contested for the chairmanship of the Commonwealth Parliamentary Association, with an agenda to reduce the gap between the West and the East.
 Lord Paul was Co-Chairman of the Indo-British Roundtable from 2000 to 2005.
 He was a member of Panel 2000, an appointment by the Prime Minister to re-brand Britain.